 The regulations governing the Operating Permit Program which establish the minimum standards for state and local permit programs are located in the Code of Federal Regulations at 40 CFR Part 70.
 Further, the CAA provides that the EPA set standards of performance for new sources.

 The new source performance standards for natural gas generators and diesel generators are listed in 40 CFR Part 60.
 Each state and local government has the option to develop and submit a State Implementation Plan (SIP), which essentially details how the new source performance standards will be implemented and enforced.

 Diesel generators are regulated by 40 CFR Part 60 Subpart IIII.
 Here, the EPA provides emissions standards manufacturers must meet, emissions standards owners/operators must meet, EPA certification requirements, testing requirements, and compliance requirements.

 EPA terminology describes diesel generators as Stationary Compression Ignition Internal Combustion Engines (CI ICE).
-The released pollutants from diesel generators that are regulated by the EPA are: Nitrogen Dioxide, Hydocarbon, Nonmethane + Nitrogen Oxide, Carbon Monoxide, and Particulate Matter.
+The released pollutants from diesel generators that are regulated by the EPA in categories of: Nitrogen Oxides, Hydrocarbons, Nonmethane Hydrocarbons + Nitrogen Oxides, Carbon Monoxide, and Particulate Matter.